-Having a good credit score is essential to your personal financial well-being.
-With so much information on how to repair credit, how to raise credit scores and how to get credit.
+Having a good credit score is essential to your financial well-being.
+With so much information on how to repair credit, how to raise credit scores and how to get credit, it gets difficult to know what advice is good and what advice is not so good.

 1. Dispute all negative items in your credit report